-The auto-ignition temperature is an important factor, which needs to be considered when choosing materials to resist combustion in NF_3 .
+The auto-ignition temperature is an important factor, which needs to be considered when choosing materials to resist combustion in NF3.
 The risk of combustion is higher when the auto-ignition temperature is low since the energy required to reach this temperature is lower.

-Methods to determine the auto-ignition temperatures of materials in oxygen, as those described in ISO 11114-3, may also be used for NF3.
+Methods to determine the auto-ignition temperatures of materials in oxygen, as those described in ISO 11114-3, Transportable gas cylinders-Compatibility of cylinder and valve materials with gas contents-Part 3: Autogeneous ignition test in oxygen atmosphere may also be used for NF3.